CuriousLearner/blog/content/the-grit-to-get-out.rst

 The results came in, and it was all done.
 I graduated with all A grades.
 This wasn't easy.
 It took grit, persistence, perseverance, blood, tears, loneliness, doubts, fear, efforts, but I'm glad I did it.

 These courses are very demanding (from anywhere 12 hr/week to 60 hr/week).
 Some of them like Machine Learning are one of the most demanding courses.
-I'll write a review of these courses in some other post.
+I'll write a `review of these courses in some other post <georgia-tech-masters.html>`_.

 But yeah, for now, this is it.
 This is what I've been up to.